miyagi-dev/miyagi/README.md

 - No need for a backend that provides data
 - Show stakeholders the state of your development early
 - No overhead in your project (except for the config file)
+- Themeable, so it fits to your project

 ## Overview